apereo/cas/docs/cas-server-documentation/installation/Redis-Ticket-Registry.md

 [spring data redis](http://projects.spring.io/spring-data-redis/) library used by this component presents Redis as a key/value store that accepts `String` keys and CAS ticket objects as values.
 The key is started with `CAS_TICKET:`.

+The Redis ticket registry supports Redis Sentinel, which provides high availability for Redis.
+In practical terms this means that using Sentinel you can create a Redis deployment that resists without human intervention to certain kind of failures.
+Redis Sentinel also provides other collateral tasks such as monitoring, notifications and acts as a configuration provider for clients.

 ## Configuration

 To see the relevant list of CAS properties, please [review this guide](Configuration-Properties.html#redis-ticket-registry).